 The point here is that they made it difficult for us to start a conversation, and so may have lost us as a potential customer.
 Isn’t it better to capture the minimum information, making it easy for them to engage, and then capture more information later?

 Tip 1: Make sure your contact forms only ask for the minimum amount of information that you need from a visitor in order to give them what they want.
-This is good advice for GDPR compliance, but also for usablility.
+This is good advice for GDPR compliance, but also for usability.
 The more fields you have on your form, the less chance there is that a visitor will submit it.
 If a visitor is signing up for your newsletter, why do you need their telephone number too?

 Tip 2: Don’t make visitors jump through too many hoops to prove they are not spammers.
 Contact form spam can be a big problem for website owners, but make it your problem, not your visitor’s problem!
 If you put a complex captcha on your contact form, your visitor might just get fed up trying to complete it and leave your site.

 Tip 3: Regularly try submitting your contact form(s) yourself.
 All sorts of website updates can cause hiccups with your contact form.
-Make sure it works, and that you receive the form submission into your inbox rather than your spam folder.
+Make sure it works, and that you receive the form submission in your inbox rather than your spam folder.
 If it doesn’t work for you, it’s unlikely to work for your visitor.
 Repeat this check regularly.

 Need an alternative to captcha?

 Even the ‘I am human’ checkbox can be a field too far for some website visitors.
 So a move to an invisible captcha (Google reCaptcha v3) could be a good idea.
 This does everything in the background to avoid your website visitor being inconvenienced.
 It needs a little more setup, as you’ll need a couple of keys (site key and secret key) from Google to place on your site.
-It also places a slightly annoying ‘Google’ badge in the bottom corner of your site, and can cause a slightly page load speed issue due to external scripts being run.
+It also places a slightly annoying ‘Google’ badge in the bottom corner of your site and can cause a slight page load speed issue due to external scripts being run.

 Note: We had a situation recently where a client contact form was failing with the message “There was an error trying to send your message.
 Please try again later.”
 The issue was that one of their Google reCaptcha keys had expired or needed to be reissued.
 They fixed the situation by generating a new key and pasting the key into their form settings.